oldstone7/video_overlay_streamer/README.md

 -Download from here -> https://github.com/bluenviron/mediamtx

--Then run mediamtx by the command mediamtx or ./mediamtx
+-Then open a command prompt and run mediamtx by the command mediamtx or ./mediamtx (on where the mediamtx/ located)

 -Download ffmpeg locally from here, https://www.gyan.dev/ffmpeg/builds/ click the ffmpeg-git-essentials.7z      .ver .sha256 and download and extract the zip.